An Integral Representation for the Dirac Propagator in the Reissner-Nordstr\"om Geometry in Eddington-Finkelstein Coordinates: Computation of the Resolvent

-Now, we look at the Jost functions near the event and Cauchy horizons.
-We only consider the Cauchy horizon, because the event horizon can be treated similarly.
-Near the Cauchy horizon, the fundamental solutions have the plane wave asymptotics as worked out in Theorem~\ref{krpMul}.
+Since the imaginary term determines the decay behavior, it suffices to consider the second term.
+This shows that the combinations of real and imaginary parts in~\eqref{asy414} and~\eqref{asy416} ensure that the exponentials~$e^{\pm i \phi_\pm(u)}$ decay at infinity.
+This property is precisely what is needed in order for the Jost solutions to be well-defined.
+In the remaining case~$|\omega_\varepsilon| \leq |m|$, using that~$\sqrt{\omega_\varepsilon^2 - m^2} = i\sqrt{m^2 - \omega_\varepsilon^2}$ and doing the same expansion in $\varepsilon$, we see the first term in $u$ dominates the convergent behavior.
+It is also independent of $\im (\omega_\varepsilon)$.
+Therefore, we only have one exponential decaying solution for this case at infinity.\\ Now, we look at the Jost functions near the event and Cauchy horizons.
+We only consider the Cauchy horizon, because the event horizon can be treated similarly.\\ Near the Cauchy horizon, the fundamental solutions have the plane wave asymptotics as worked out in Theorem~\ref{krpMul}.
 Using that the potential~$W$ in the Lippmann-Schwinger equation~\eqref{lippmann} decays exponentially, it turns out that there are two convergent Jost solutions~$\widehat{\mathcal{J}}_{-}$ and~$\widecheck{\mathcal{J}}_{-}(u)$ defined for~$\omega_\varepsilon$ close to the real axis, which form a fundamental system (for details see~\cite[Section~3]{wdecay}). \end{proof} Finally, the boundary condition at $r=r_0$ as initial data for the radial ODE, we obtain a solution~$\mathcal{J}_{\partial M}$ with the following boundary values. \begin{enumerate}[leftmargin=2em] \item[{\rm{(iv)}}] At the boundary~$\partial M$: \bes \mathcal{J}_{\partial M}(u) = \mathcal{J}^{(1)}_{\partial M}(u)

 \ees \end{enumerate}